ehovers10/dci/_chapters/dispute-in-discourse.md

 ## Focus and alternatives

-One of the most influential accounts of focus interpretation is the *alternative semantics* developed by Mats Rooth {% include appendices/ref.html id="rooth1985,rooth1992" o="" e="." %} The idea behind alternative semantics is that focus-sensitive constructions have two semantic values: an *ordinary* semantic value ( {% include fxns/semwrap.html inside='&#8729;' outside="<sup>o</sup>" %}) and a *focus* semantic value ( {% include fxns/semwrap.html inside='&#8729;' outside="<sup>f</sup>" %}).
+One of the most influential accounts of focus interpretation is the *alternative semantics* developed by Mats Rooth {% include appendices/ref.html id="rooth1985,rooth1992" o="" e="." %} The idea behind alternative semantics is that focus-sensitive constructions have two semantic values: an *ordinary* semantic value and a *focus* semantic value.
 The ordinary semantic value is whatever linguistic theory minus a theory of focus comes up with.
 And the focus semantic value for an expression is a set of *alternatives* to the ordinary semantic value.
 That is, the focus semantic value collects together all elements from the domain of discourse that are type-identical to the focused element of a phrase.
 More formally:

 <!-- Focus semantic values -->
-{% capture focussem %}
+{% def Focus Semantic Value %}
   {% for item in site.data.definitions %}
     {% if item[0] == "focus" %}
       {% include formalism/molecule.html argument=item cation="condition" title="no" %}
     {% endif %}
   {% endfor %}
-{% endcapture %}
-{% include examples/def.html type="def" term="Focus semantic value" defn=focussem %}
+{% enddef %}

 Since focus-related effects can influence interpretation at nearly any level of linguistic analysis, expressions of all types will also be associated with a focus semantic value of the appropriate type.
 Rooth {% include appendices/ref.html id="rooth1985" o="" %} also provides a recursive definition that allows one to derive focus semantic values for expressions containing focused elements as proper parts.
 As an example, in the case of full sentences, alternative semantics suggests that "the focus semantic value for a phrase of category *S* [sentence] is the set of propositions obtainable from the ordinary semantic value by making a substitution in the position corresponding to the focused phrase'' {% include appendices/ref.html id="rooth1992" o="n" p="2" e="." %}